weronikaolejniczak/no-holding-horses/README.md

 No Holding Horses is a race betting application, where you can see all the active and inactive races, and place your bets!

+**Important note!** If you're using Brave or have security preferences set up, make sure you disable the shields for the hosted website, otherwise LocalStorage (state persistance) might not work!

 ## Overview

 ### Tech stack